tweag/rules_nixpkgs/toolchains/rust/README.md

 <!-- Edit the docstring in `toolchains/rust/rust.bzl` and run `bazel run //docs:update-README.md` to change this repository's `README.md`. -->

-Rules for importing a Rust and rustfmt toolchain from Nixpkgs.
+Rules for importing a Rust, rustfmt and rust_analyzer toolchains from Nixpkgs.

 # Rules